Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Graph Theory.md

 **Affected People**: Public

-**Before Mitigation**: Likelihood: 3, Severity: 4, Overall: 12
+**Before Mitigation**: Likelihood: 3, Severity: 5, Overall: 15

 **Mitigation**: Watch small children with pens.
 Take the pens off the children, and alert parents immediately if children aren’t being sensible and call a first aider if necessary.
+Encourage children to cough if choking.
 Keep hold of pen caps if particularly small children are present.

-**After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3
+**After Mitigation**: Likelihood: 1, Severity: 5, Overall: 5

 <br/>